Can you ‘out-purpose’ the competition?

-Commoditising social movements in order to ‘out purpose’ the competition is something of a new trend that has emerged in an attempt to create ‘purpose-driven’ organisations.
+Commoditising social movements in order to ‘out purpose’ the competition is a new trend that has emerged in an attempt to create ‘purpose-driven’ organisations.

 Now, companies want to see themselves as leaders in tackling some of the world’s most complex issues.

 “Organisations are jumping on the ‘purpose’ bandwagon to convince the world that they’re putting the planet and people before their pocket”

 Banks serve as a case in point.
 They often get a bad rap for being cold profit maximisation machines and endeavour to soften this with well-intended purpose statements that appear to emerge from brand workshops.
 Some time ago ANZ Banking Group stated they exist ‘to shape a world where people and communities thrive.’
 That’s a good attempt, particularly if it flows through to action and initiative at a personal level – ie if people in the bank know how to act to shape thriving communities via banking and finance.

 However, the purpose that really got my attention for all the wrong reasons, was the National Australia Bank’s (NAB) bold claim that their new purpose was ‘to back the bold who move Australia forward’.
 Would this mean increased risk tolerance for bold ideas and less focus on the banking staples of deposits and mortgages?
 Would this mean reward for bold high growth initiatives?
 It struck me at the time as a purpose fraught with danger.